Tech Brew Ride Home

 Netflix beat on revenue and income but dropped 10%+ on weak Q2 guidance as Reed Hastings exits the board.
 Anthropic launches Claude Design, OpenAI overhauls Codex Desktop with computer control, and DeepSeek seeks its first outside funding at $10B+.
 Netflix reports Q1 revenue up 16% YoY to $12.25B, vs. $12.2B est., net income up 83% YoY to $5.28B, and forecasts Q2 EPS and revenue below est.; NFLX drops 10%+ (Bloomberg) Anthropic launches Claude Design, a new experimental product that lets users c

-- Intelligent reportClaude Opus 4.7
+- Intelligent ReportClaude Opus 4.7

 Published Apr 16, 2026